 Niche shopping, cordial pubs, a hairdresser and a barbershop

 In Fargegaten, you get to act like a typical tourist with your selfie stick if you please; the street is probably one of the most Instagram-friendly places in Stavanger.
 However, exploring doesn't end there.
 Fittingly, there are colourful shops here with colourful people; such as dress shops Den Syvende Himmel or Kjoledamen.
 Or do you like to sew?
 There is even a sewing shop.
 You can furthermore fix your hair at a hairdresser or maybe have your hipster beard shaved in a real barbershop.
 If you are a little more fearless, you may get a tattoo as well.
 All possible in the colourful street.
 After your credit cards are all maxed out, you can sit down and just enjoy life at one of the cosy, pleasant cafes or bars.
-A hot mug with something at Fri Bar coffee and cocktails, a glass of a local brew or a good vintage wine. #fargegaten here we come!
+A mug of coffee or tea, a glass of a local brew or a good vintage wine. #fargegaten here we come!